slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-relationship-compliment.md

 2. she is an sophisticated woman.
 3. I hate him with all my heart
 4. still got a way with ladies
+5. I can sense when woman are depressed and vulnerable, It's one of my gift.